mmazzarolo/mmazzarolo.com/content/blog/2020-10-24-adding-react-native-web/index.md

 This warning shows up because React Native ships with a version of `babel-jest` (or other packages, depending on what your warning says) that is different from the one used by Create React App.

 The warning itself will point you to several possible fixes.
 The two options I would suggest you to try are:

 - Ignore this check by adding `SKIP_PREFLIGHT_CHECK=true` to a `.env` file at the root of your project.
 This will force `react-script` to use the dependency versions set in your `package.json` instead of the ones required by Create React App.
-Most of the time these errors are caused by a slightly different version of `babel-jest` or `jest` that might still be compatible with the versions you were using in your React Native app, which is why this solution will likely work.
+Most of the time these errors are caused by a slightly different version of `babel-jest` or `jest` that can still be compatible with the versions you were using in your React Native app — which is why this solution will likely work.
 - Or uninstall the incriminated dependencies and run again `npm install` or `yarn install`.
 This will make your React Native app use the dependencies shipped with Create React App.

-Regardless of what choice you make here, this change is one of the things you should test for regressions when in the future you'll update your project to a new version of React Native or `react-scripts`.
+Regardless of what choice you make here, this change is one of the things you should **test for regressions when in the future you'll update your project** to a new version of React Native or `react-scripts`.

 ### Resolve Native Module Conflicts

 React Native for Web is compatible with [many native modules that ship with React Native](https://github.com/necolas/react-native-web#components): `Button`, `Views`, `TextInput`, etc... will be automatically mapped to their web counterparts correctly when imported from `react-native`.
-That said, using other external native libraries like [`react-native-sound`](https://github.com/zmxv/react-native-sound) or [`react-native-keep-awake`](https://github.com/corbt/react-native-keep-awake) can be a bit hit-and-miss because many native functionalities are not available on the web.
+Unfortunately, using other external native libraries like [`react-native-sound`](https://github.com/zmxv/react-native-sound) or [`react-native-keep-awake`](https://github.com/corbt/react-native-keep-awake) can be a bit hit-and-miss because many native functionalities are not available on the web.

 In these cases, your web app will fail to compile with errors such as `Module not found`.
-So you'll probably want to avoid referencing these native modules in your web application while still keeping them on Android/iOS.

-The [React Native "Platform Specific Code" documentation](https://reactnative.dev/docs/platform-specific-code) has some great tips on how you can run platform-specific code and solves these issues.
+The [React Native "Platform Specific Code" documentation](https://reactnative.dev/docs/platform-specific-code) has some great tips on how you can run platform-specific code and solve these issues.

-My suggestion is to **abstract these native libraries in files with [platform-specific extensions](https://reactnative.dev/docs/platform-specific-code#platform-specific-extensions)**.
+My suggestion is to **abstract these native libraries in files with [platform-specific extensions](https://reactnative.dev/docs/platform-specific-code#platform-specific-extensions)** so that only the React Native bundler will import them.

 For example, assuming you want to use the `KeepAwake` component exported by the `react-native-keep-awake` only in your React Native app you should create two files:

-- A file with the code that runs on the native app named `KeepAwake.native.js` that just acts as a proxy for the `react-native-keep-awake` library:
+- A file with the code that runs **on the native app** named `KeepAwake.native.js` that just acts as a proxy for the `react-native-keep-awake` library:

 ```js
 import KeepAwake from "react-native-keep-awake";
 export default KeepAwake;
 ```

-- A file with the code that runs on the web named `KeepAwake.js` that exports a mock/empty component:
+- A file with the code that runs **on the web** named `KeepAwake.js` that exports a mock/empty component:

 ```js
 import { Fragment } from "react";